code-energy/teamspector/README.md

     - Book authors

 ## New Research Hypothesis
 - Study the maturation time for nodes to become productive.
-Detect with nodes aren't maturating on time, predict whether they will maturate at all.
+Detect which nodes aren't maturating on time, predict whether they will maturate at all.
 - Study whether teams with more influent nodes produce better results.